suttiprapasutara/SQL_Project_Data_Job_Analysis/README.md

 5. What are the most optimal skills to learn?

 # Tools I Used
-For my deep dive into the data scientist job market, I harnesses the power of several key tools:
+For my in-depth exploration of the data scientist job market, I utilized several key tools:

-- **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **SQL:** The backbone of my analysis, enabling me to query the database and extract critical insights.
-- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** The selected database management system, perfect for handling job posting data.
-- **Visual Studio Code:** My go-to for database management and executing SQL queries.
+- **Visual Studio Code:** My preferred tool for database management and executing SQL queries.
-- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub:** Crucial for version control and sharing SQL scripts and analyses, ensuring collaboration and project tracking.

 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data scientist job market.
+Each query for this project was designed to explore specific aspects of the data scientist job market.
+Here’s my approach for each question:
-Here's how I approached each question:

 ### 1. Top Paying Data Scientist Jobs
-To identify the highest-paying roles, I filtered data scientist positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To identify the highest-paying roles, I filtered data scientist positions by average yearly salary and location, with a focus on remote jobs.
+This query highlights the lucrative opportunities available in the field.

 ```sql
 SELECT